-Legislative Note: If this section is not enacted as part of the Apportionment of Tort Responsibility Act but is enacted as an amendment to the workers' compensation statute, the cross references to Section 8 and to Section 4 in subsection (a) need to be reworded to accurately refer to the respective sections of this Act.
+Legislative Note: If this section is not enacted as part of this Act but is enacted as an amendment to the workers' compensation statutes, the cross references to Section 8 and to Section 4 in subsection (a) need to be reworded to accurately refer to the respective sections of this Act.

-This Section implements a decision of the Drafting Committee to treat an employer's fault, when the employer is exercising a workers' compensation lien or subrogation right, as if the employer had obtained a release from the employee for the dollar amount of the percentage of fault of the employer that contributed to the employee's injury or ham.
+This section implements a decision to treat an employer's fault, when the employer or its insurer is exercising a workers' compensation lien or subrogation right, as if the employer had obtained a release from the employee for the dollar amount of the percentage of fault of the employer that contributed to the employee's injury or harm.

 For example, assume that an employee is injured by X, another motorist, while the employee is driving a truck for her employer.
 The employee collects \$30,000 in workers' compensation benefits from her employer and then files a tort action for her personal injuries against X. In the trial of the tort action it is determined that X was 80 percent at fault for failing to keep a proper lookout and the employer was 20 percent at fault in failing to properly maintain the brakes on the truck.
 In addition, the employee's total damages are assessed at \$100,000 in the tort action.
 Since the employer was 20 percent at fault, its share of responsibility is \$20,000.
 Thus, under the Act the lien or subrogation right arising from the payment of the compensation benefits is reduced by \$20,000, leaving only \$10,000 that may be recouped by the employer or its workers' compensation carrier from the \$80,000 to be paid by X to the employee.
-On the other hand, if the employer or its compensation carrier would be entitled to recoup the full \$30,000 in compensation benefits from the \$80,000 owed by X the employee.
+On the other hand, if the employer had not been at fault at all and the employee had been 20 percent at fault, the employer or its compensation carrier would be entitled to recoup the full \$30,000 in compensation benefits from the \$80,000 owed by X to the employee.